 A 2009 Stock Incentive Plan was adopted by the Board of Directors and approved by the shareholders of CBI.
 There are no options outstanding under this plan.
 On July 18, 2014, the EIP was adopted by the Company's Board of Directors.
 On September 30, 2014, the EIP was approved by the majority of stockholders.
 The 2014 EIP authorizes the issuance of up to 32,583,475 shares of the Company's common stock.
 In July 2014, 15,041,738 restricted stock units ("RSUs") were granted to the Company's Chief Executive Officer, Nicholas J. Virca, and were to vest upon the earlier to occur of (i) September 3, 2016 or (ii) the acceptance by the FDA of a New Drug Application ("NDA") by the Company for any Company product candidate with a cancer indication utilizing the Company's licensed SUBA-itraconazole technology, provided that Mr. Virca is actively employed by the Company on the earlier of such date.
 An additional 1.5 million RSUs were issued to various Board members and officers with the same vesting schedule.
 In August 2014, 7,000,000 RSUs were issued to the Company's Chief Financial Officer, Garrison J. Hasara.
-Of those RSUs, 50% were to vest upon the earlier to occur of (i) bettermber 3, 2016 or (ii) the acceptance by the RSUs, 50% date.
-Mr. Hasara's balance of RSUs were to vest September 3, 2017.
-As discussed below, all RSU's mentioned above vested in November 2016 upon a change in control.
+Of those RSUs, 50% were to vest upon the earlier to occur of (i) September 3, 2016 or (ii) the acceptance by the FDA of a NDA by the Company for any Company product candidate with a cancer indication utilizing the Company's licensed SUBA-itraconazole technology, provided that Mr. Hasara is actively employed by the Company on change in control.